 The free plan gives you 5 GB of free storage in the cloud, but for heavy Office users it offers the Office 365 plans which give you 1 to 5 TB of Storage space (depending on the plan you choose), plus full installed Office applications like Word, Excel, and PowerPoint on your PC, Mac, or iPad.

 So it’s a really good deal, from a company with a solid background and I’d consider it one of the trustworthiest providers on the market right now.
 Click here to check it out.

 For some reason, Box seems to be the free cloud storage service preferred by companies, which makes many people think that it’s not available for personal use.
 But it is – and the service offers 10 GB of storage space for free!

 The only Con here is that the maximum file size that you are allowed to upload is 250 Mb, which means you won’t be able to store your movies or larger files – but since it’s a free service that’s extremely reliable and trustworthy, there are no reasons to complain, especially since you can easily splice your larger files into smaller ones using WinZip for example.

-Plus, you get a 2GB file size limit and 100GB of Cloud storage if you decide to upgrade to a paid plan for just $4.50.
+Plus, you get a 5GB file size limit and 100GB of Cloud storage if you decide to upgrade to a paid plan for $9 per month.
 There are also other plans available, but even the free plan alone is really good.